Multiple sclerosis - discharge

 Do not hold your urine.
 When you feel the urge to urinate, go to the bathroom.
 When you are not at home, take note of the location of the nearest bathroom.

-Nerves that help your bowels work smoothly can be damaged when you have multiple sclerosis.
+If you have multiple sclerosis, you may trouble controlling your bowels.
 Have a routine.
 Once you find a bowel routine that works, stick with it.
-See also: Daily bowel care program

 Ask your doctor about medicines you, or your loved one, are taking that may cause constipation (such as some medicines for depression, pain, bladder control, and muscle spasms).

 If you are in a wheelchair or bed most of the day, you need to check out your skin every day for signs of pressure sores.
 Look closely at:

 - Back of your head

 Learn how to prevent pressure sores.